 In order to provide members with unbiased reviews, it’s important that inspectors remain anonymous.
 If inspectors feel their identity has been compromised, they enlist the help of their fellow inspectors, sending one from a different territory to review the property in their place.

-In addition, once an inspector identifies a hotel as a potential Five Diamond property, they’ll send another inspector on a blind overnight stay to inspect further and confirm the rating.
+In addition, once an inspector identifies a hotel as a potential Five Diamond property, they’ll send another inspector on a blind overnight stay to inspect further and confirm the designation.

 Not only does such teamwork help preserve the inspectors’ identities, it also helps them stay on top of their inspecting game.